miguel-acevedo/photography-social/photomate/readme.txt

-This is a basic app for me to get used to django.
+Django REST Framework being used to serve the api endpoints.